No-Regret Learning with Unbounded Losses: The Case of Logarithmic Pooling: Related work

 We are particularly interested in \emph{mixture forecasters}: forecasters who, instead of choosing an expert to trust at each time step, aggregate the expert' reports.
 Linear mixtures, i.e.\ convex combinations of predictions, have been especially well-studied, generally with the goal of learning weights for the convex combination to compete with the best weights in hindsight.
 Standard convex optimization algorithms achieve $O(\sqrt{T})$ regret for bounded, convex losses, but it is sometimes possible to do better.
-For example, if the loss function is bounded and exp-concave, then logarithmic regret in $T$ is attainable \cite[\S3.3]{cl06}.
-Logarithmic regret for linear pooling is also attainable in the special case of the log loss, even though it is unbounded \cite[]{cover91}.
+For example, if the loss function is bounded and exp-concave, then logarithmic regret in $T$ is attainable \citep[\S3.3]{cl06}.

+Portfolio theory studies optimal stock selection for maximizing return on investment, often in a no-regret setting. \citet{cover91} introduced the ``universal portfolio" algorithm, which, for each of $T$ time steps, selects a portfolio (convex combination of stocks).
+Phrased in our terms, Cover uses the log loss function and shows that the universal portfolio algorithm attains no regret compared with the best portfolio in hindsight. \citet{vw98} explored a different setting, in which experts recommend portfolios, and the goal is to compete with the best weight of experts in hindsight.
+They showed that their ``aggregating algorithm" attains logarithmic regret in $T$ in this setting.
+In our terms, they showed that logarithmic regret (for log loss) is attainable for the linear pooling of experts.
+We refer the reader to \citep{lh14} for a survey of this area.

-To our knowledge, learning weights for logarithmic pooling has not been previously studied.
+To our knowledge, learning weights for \emph{logarithmic} pooling has not been previously studied.
 As shown in Example~\ref{example:bad_regret}, it is not possible to achieve vanishing regret if the setting is fully adversarial.
 We relax our setting by insisting that the experts be calibrated (see Section~\ref{sec:calibration}).
-To our knowledge, online prediction with expert advice has not previously been studied under this condition.
+To our knowledge, online prediction with expert advice has also not previously been studied under this condition.